rollkit/rollkit/block/block-manager.md

 ### Block Retrieval from P2P network

-For validating full nodes, Blocks gossiped through the P2P network are retrieved from the `Block Store` in `BlockStoreRetrieveLoop` in Block Manager.
+For non-sequencer full nodes, Blocks gossiped through the P2P network are retrieved from the `Block Store` in `BlockStoreRetrieveLoop` in Block Manager.
 Starting off with a block store height of zero, for every `blockTime` unit of time, a signal is sent to the `blockStoreCh` channel in the block manager and when this signal is received, the `BlockStoreRetrieveLoop` retrieves blocks from the block store.
 It keeps track of the last retrieved block's height and every time the current block store's height is greater than the last retrieved block's height, it retrieves all blocks from the block store that are between these two heights.
 For each retrieved block, it sends a new block event to the `blockInCh` channel which is the same channel in which blocks retrieved from the DA layer are sent.